skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

 **Benefits of bringing your Kubernetes cluster to SkyPilot:**

-* Get all features of SkyPilot (setup management, job execution, queuing, logging, SSH access) on your Kubernetes resources
+* Get SkyPilot features (setup management, job execution, queuing, logging, SSH access) on your Kubernetes resources
 * Replace complex Kubernetes manifests with simple SkyPilot tasks
 * Maximize resource utilization by running cloud jobs on your Kubernetes cluster.
 * Seamlessly "burst" jobs to the cloud if the Kubernetes cluster is congested.